The mobile phone era has arrived. Do you know how to protect your phone from hackers?

 Everyone with a cell phone should take preventive steps to protect it from phone hacks.
 There are people out there who don't have your best interest in mind.
 It is important to protect your personal information and even your phone number.

 - Use passwords on mobile phones.
 Hackers are snooping after information about your family, friends or co-workers, or are hunting for credit card or bank account information.
 Realize that hackers can swoop in with a hack tool and steal key data and text it to themselves or others.
+We have a guide to creating strong passwords you should read up on.

 - Do not share your passwords.
 Do not share with friends, acquaintances or coworkers, and don't let anyone see you enter your password.